Meetro: Features

 Meetro allowed users to create custom profile pages which could be searched and browsed by other users nearby.
 Meetro's profiles supported feeds for videos, photos, and blogs in addition to the typical social networking profile questions.
 Users had the option of embedding dynamic feeds from their YouTube videos, Flickr photos, and their personal blogs directly into their profiles.
 Meetro was one of the few services offering 'profile aggregation' - crawling the web to aggregate a user's digital persona.

 Meetro was different than other social networks and messengers in the fact that as soon as you signup, you're able to talk with other users who are nearby instantly, even if they're not approved 'friends'.
 This is to encourage communication between nearby people.

-Towards then end of 2006, Meetro introduced features to display places and services that were nearby (in addition to people).
+Towards the end of 2006, Meetro introduced features to display places and services that were nearby (in addition to people).
 Meetro will display nearby restaurants, cafes, and bars on a map.
 Meetro had planned to also display the local weather and nearby geotagged photos.

 Meetro had introduced a number of location based web widgets, including a StatusBadge that would display a user's last known real-world location on their blog, email, or personal webpage.

 Meetro allowed users to create real-time personalized groups within the client.
 These groups could be configured to show a specific subset of Meetro users grouped by any combination of: Status (away/available), Gender (male, female, unspecified), Minimum Distance, Maximum Distance, Keywords, Relation (friend, friend of a friend, unrelated, MeetroHQ).
 For example, you could create a group that includes all users that are between 3 and 4 miles away and are currently online.
 Meetro was one of the only messengers to have a rule-based grouping system, as opposed to other messengers which do not use any personal descriptors or location to sort and filter users.